 Assessment of Teacher Candidates

 Signature performance assessments embedded in professional core courses are used to measure and evaluate each candidate’s professional knowledge, skills, and dispositions throughout their program of study.
-Performance data and evaluation results are used to inform departmental decisions regarding a candidate’s status in the program and determination for program completion and licensure recommendation.
-Iowa requires passing test scores on two Praxis II exams before candidates are eligible for licensure.
-Graduates must pass a pedagogy exam and a content exam using Iowa’s cut scores.
-Be sure to consult the teacher licensure requirements for other states if you plan to teach outside of Iowa.
+Performance data and evaluation results are used to inform departmental decisions regarding a candidate’s status in the program and to determine program completion and licensure recommendation.
+Iowa requires passing test scores on two Praxis II exams before a candidate becomes eligible for program completion and initial licensure.
+Graduates must pass a pedagogy exam and a content exam using cut scores determined annually by the Iowa Department of Education.
+Be sure to consult the educator licensure and test requirements for other states and countries if you plan to teach outside of Iowa.

 Each teacher candidate will be introduced to the concept and design of an eportfolio in CS 240 Educational Technology.
 Throughout a candidate’s progression in the TEP, it is recommended that s/he house signature assignments, performance evaluations, and personal reflections that evidence professional growth and development for the purpose of using self-selected artifacts to showcase professional knowledge, skills, and dispositions to prospective employers.